-Goals are the first step in operationalizing the direction.
+Goals are the first step in rationalising the direction.
 A goal is an outcome or work unit that an individual is expected to deliver for the company to help it achieve its direction.
 Obtaining commitment to goals is critical, particularly since goals help drive the company in the direction it needs to go.

 For people to be committed, they need to be inspired.
-A leader who is clear on their team’s fulfillment can create a dialogue about what is compelling and why, building the commitment needed to achieve challenging goals.
+A leader who is clear on their team’s fulfilment can create a dialogue about what is compelling and why, building the commitment needed to achieve challenging goals.

 3. Feedback—How am I doing?

 In many companies, people understand the company’s direction and their own goals.
 Their goals are aligned with the direction, but they still struggle to execute on the strategy.
 Effective feedback is key to bridging this gap and ensuring that everyone is doing what they need to do to help the company deliver the promise of its direction.
-Feedback is a key ingredient in ensuring that people experience performance with fulfillment.
+Feedback is a key ingredient in ensuring that people experience performance with fulfilment.